 For secondary school enrolment, I advise you to contact the Rectorate of your Académie for information, they will confirm which lycee matches your new home address.
 All public school allocation depends on your catchment area.

 If you have just arrived in France and are planning to rent temporary accommodation for a few weeks, I advise you to take into consideration the public school you want to enrol your children.

 The enrolment process and required documents will vary from one lycee to another.
-Therefore once you have been allocated your local school, you should contact the director directly to start the enrolment process.
+Therefore, once you have been allocated your local school, you should contact the director directly to start the enrolment process.

 A large number of schools offer French as a foreign language classes to allow a better induction for allophone children.
 The student can take 3, 6, 9 or 12 hours of French lessons per week depending on the needs (based on the initial assessment).

 Contact the Rectorate of your Académie to have information about the school offering the French classes as a foreign language (called FLE-FLS).
-The CASNAV, the specialised department of the Rectorate to welcome allophone student in the French school system, will assist you in this process and liaise with your allocated school.
+The CASNAV, the specialised department of the Rectorate to welcome allophone students in the French school system, will assist you in this process and liaise with your allocated school.

 Your child will first be assessed by a team of professionals.
 The class assignment will be determined by the results of a French test and a learning assessment.